Economic Development Statutes

 - Parking and Business Improvement Areas (PBIA) – Ch.
 35.87A RCW - Cities use PBIAs for a variety of purposes, including parking improvements, security and maintenance of common areas, business retention and recruitment, marketing programs, special events and promotion, programs to improve the pedestrian environment, projects to enhance aesthetic appearance, and administrative costs.
 In some cities, the establishment of a PBIA has been quite controversial.
 Questions have been raised concerning the constitutionality of chapter 35.87A RCW, and two state supreme court cases have ruled on its validity.
 See City of Seattle v.
 Rogers Clothing for Men, Inc., 114 Wn.2d 213 (1990), and Bellevue Plaza v.
 Bellevue, 121 Wn.2d 397 (1993).
 In both cases, the court affirmed the authority of cities to utilize the provisions of Ch.
 35.87A RCW to establish parking and business improvement areas.
 See MRSC webpage on Parking and Business Improvement Areas.

-- Public Facilities Districts - Public facilities districts (PFDs) are municipal corporations, have independent taxing authority, and are taxing districts under the state constitution.
+- Public Facilities Districts – Public facilities districts (PFDs) may acquire, construct, and operate sports facilities, entertainment facilities, convention facilities or regional centers and related parking facilities.
 There are two enabling statutes, Ch.
 36.100 RCW for counties and Ch.
-35.57 RCW for cities, towns, and contiguous group of cities and towns.
-Public facilities districts may acquire, construct, and operate sports facilities, entertainment facilities, convention facilities or regional centers and related parking facilities.
-For more information, see MRSC's page on Public Facilities Districts.
+35.57 RCW for cities and towns.
+For more information, see our page on Public Facilities Districts.

-- Sales and Use Tax for Public Facilities in Rural Counties - RCW 82.14.370 - Moneys collected under this section shall only be used to finance public facilities serving economic development purposes in rural counties and finance personnel in economic development offices.
+- Sales and Use Tax for Public Facilities in Rural Counties – RCW 82.14.370 - Rural counties may use these revenues to finance public facilities serving economic development purposes as well as personnel in economic development offices.

 - Provision of Telecommunications Services by Public Utility Districts and Rural Port Districts - Public Utility Districts RCW 54.16.330 and RCW 54.16.340; Port Districts RCW 53.08.370 and RCW 53.08.380